FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 	- uncompressed data rate for telephone call: 8 bits every 125 $\micro$sec (64 kbps)
 - samples of amplitude are quantized to an 8-bit number
 - errors are proportional to signal amplitudes (amount of bits)
-### T-Carrier: Multiplexing Digital Signals on the Phone Network
+### ==T-Carrier: Multiplexing Digital Signals on the Phone Network==
 - **T-Carrier**: specification for transmitting multiple TDM channels over a single circuit
 - ![[T1 carrier (1.544 Mbps).png|500]]
+	- 24 voice channels multiplexed together
+	- each channels inserts 8 bits into the output stream
+	- 193 bits every 125 $\micro$sec
+## Switching
+### Circuit Switching
+- telephone system switches path from telephone to receiver's telephone for enter call duration
+- **Strowger gear**: circuit-switching equiptment
+- hunting of path can take a couple seconds
 -

 ---
 References: Computer-Networks-Global-Edition